DonaldKellett/Codewars-Authored-Kata/README.md

 Just a list of all the Kata I have authored [on Codewars](https://codewars.com/users/donaldsebleung/authored) - *and more* :wink:  *Note that this page is NOT guaranteed to be 100% up-to-date all of the time.*

-- Last Updated: 15/05/2018
+- Last Updated: 17/05/2018

 ## Featured Kata/Collection/Series

 ### [Scientific Computing in Fortran](https://www.codewars.com/collections/scientific-computing-in-fortran)

-- Average Assessed Rank: `6 kyu` (Lower Novice)
+- Average Assessed Rank: `5 kyu` (Upper Novice)
-- Status: 1 in Beta of 1 total
+- Status: 2 in Beta of 2 total

 This Kata Series aims to explore the world of advanced mathematics and numerical algorithms through Fortran which is regarded as the world's first widely used high-level programming language and is especially suited for numerical algorithms and scientific computation.